Mutual of America's annual Separate Account fees on FPA Separate Account balances have been reduced from 1.20% to 0.90%.

 and voluntary expense limitations, which, if not made, might have affected these star ratings.
 You may obtain investment performance

 information on these Funds by visiting

 or by calling 1-800-468-3785.

 STAR RATING KEY

-a Morningstar Rating™ based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a Fund's monthly
+is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly

-performance, placing more emphasis on downward variations and rewarding consistent performance.
-The top 10% of funds in each category
+excess performance, placing more emphasis on downward variations and rewarding consistent performance.
+The top 10% of products

 Form FPA-2002 or applicable state variation